 "Suburbia Gone Wild" took Adolfsson to India, Mexico, Egypt, Brazil, South Africa, Russia, Thailand and China.
 He said he wanted to create a "project that could talk about these trends on a global rather than just a regional scale."

 While welcomed with curious bemusement in some places, Adolfsson was viewed with suspicion in others.
 This led to him occasionally taking the delicate approach of posing alongside various fixers as a husband and wife couple to gain access to the show homes.

 "In Egypt, people were very concerned about me taking photographs so I had to hide the camera and make sure I didn't get caught.
 In other places like India or Mexico City they didn't really care that much," he said.

-The rise and rise of the "McMansion" – A model of the Vintage Sao Paulo suburban community in Sao Paulo, Brazil.
+A model of the Vintage Sao Paulo suburban community in Sao Paulo, Brazil.
 Adolfsson said he believes people in emerging nations are drawn towards projects such as these because they believe they evoke an image of success, wealth and affluence.

 "What I think we're seeing is an upper middle class that has been growing fairly rapidly over the last two decades accompanying the economic expansion in these countries," he said.